 Almost 60% of bathroom renovations that we do in Perth is due to an issue with either rising dampness or leaks.
 It’s like an untreated disease that in time like all diseases left becomes worse and worse.
 So the question is have an I got this issue in my bathroom? and if so what has caused this unsightly horrible mould ridden wall disease.

-You see swollen timbers or moldy/dirty skirting boards in or around the bathroom
+- You see swollen timbers or mouldy/dirty skirting boards in or around the bathroom.

-Has mold been growing on the clothes and shoes that you keep in your wardrobe, or is there mold growing in places on walls and ceilings in your home? ·
+- Has mould been growing on the clothes and shoes that you keep in your wardrobe, or is there mould growing in places on walls and ceilings in your home?

-Is your current shower hard to keep to keep clean?
+- Is your current shower hard to keep clean?

-Are the existing seals black and moldy? ·
+- Are the existing seals black and mouldy?

 Below are examples of rising dampness from leaking shower in Perth WA.

-Anyone of the points above could indicate that your shower is a leaking shower.
+Any one of the points above could indicate that your shower is a leaking shower.
 And, as you can see, it is not just a problem in the bathroom!
 A leaking shower can damage your home; your clothes, timbers, walls, paintwork and probably the most dangerous is electrical outlets if nearby.
 If left unattended, a leaking shower can lead to expensive repairs in your home.
-Furthermore, persistent mold and mildew are very unhealthy, as are the strong chemical cleaners and bleaches commonly used to treat mold and clean wet areas.
+Furthermore, persistent mould and mildew are very unhealthy, as are the strong chemical cleaners and bleaches commonly used to treat mould and clean wet areas.

 So why is my shower leaking?
-There are several potential reasons why this may be occurring, it’s important to note though that any home built before 2000 in Perth WA legally were not required to have to have a waterproofing membrane that’s compulsory now in all new bathrooms.
+There are several potential reasons why this may be occurring, it’s important to note though that any home built before 2000 in Perth WA legally were not required to have a waterproofing membrane that’s compulsory now in all-new bathrooms.
 So once the grout fails without a membrane the issue will start to begin immediately.

 It’s important to note that all our advice is general in nature and all bathrooms are unique so always speak to your local qualified tradesman for the best advice.
 At on the ball bathrooms we love feedback so let us know what you think with a comment below or if you are looking for a bathroom renovation quote and live in Perth, Western Australia contact us on 0419964678 or email us at email@example.com